-These posts which reflect a New England upbringing are mostly excerpts from A Sugary Frosting / A Memoir of a Girlhood Spent in a Parsonage, the early years of Martha Blowen, my lifemate and business partner who died in 2008.
+These posts which reflect a New England upbringing are excerpts from A Sugary Frosting / A Memoir of a Girlhood Spent in a Parsonage, the early years of Martha Blowen, my lifemate and business partner who died in 2008.

 Martha wrote a number of her stories—always in segments.
-She intended to write a memoir but her life was cut short by breast cancer before she could realize this goal.
+She intended to write a memoir, but her life was cut short by breast cancer before she could realize this goal.

-Wanting to finish her memoir, I inserted her compositions about her New England upbringing, chronologically one after the other, into a manuscript and soon realized that there were explanatory details missing—details that I knew not only to be true but necessary to create a memoir.
+Wanting to finish her memoir, I inserted her compositions about her New England upbringing, chronologically one after the other, into a manuscript and soon realized that there were explanatory details missing—details that I knew not only to be true but necessary to create a coherent memoir.
 Soon enough, I found myself contributing her words that lived within me into the narrative.
-These words soon added up not only to details but to whole stories I recalled.
+These words soon added up not only to details but also to whole stories I recalled.
 Soon, more of the stories originated with me than from her composition.

 Can you tell where one author lets off and the other begins?